thu-ml/MMTrustEval/docs/modules.md

 Models encapsulate the chat model of MLLMs into a unified interface for inference.
 This enables more convenient standardized evaluation of diverse models.
 Here are some technical notes about this class.

-1. `chat` unifies the interface for generation. `messages` is a list representing the conversation history, `generation_kwargs` is the generation configuration, indicating whether to `do_sample`, the setting of `temperature`, `max_new_tokens`, etc. The setting of generation configuration follows that in huggingface transformers. <span style="color:blue">(Yichi: Generation kwargs should be able to be customized in config file)</span>
+1. `chat` unifies the interface for generation. `messages` is a list representing the conversation history, `generation_kwargs` is the generation configuration, indicating whether to `do_sample`, the setting of `temperature`, `max_new_tokens`, etc. The setting of generation configuration follows that in huggingface transformers.
 2. `model_id` is the unique identifier to get the chatmodel from `registry_getchatmodel_class` and `model_family` defines the list of available model identifiers.